 We run an appointment system at the clinic.
 You will be given a time at which the podiatrist hopes to be able to see you.
 Our aim is that you are seen at that time, occasionally a patient may require more time – we ask for your patience at these times.

-You will have access to a podiatrist rapidly in the case of an emergency.
+You will have access to a practitioners rapidly in the case of an emergency.
 We will arrange a home visit as appropriate for those who are too ill or infirm to be brought to the clinic.
-We will try to offer all patients access to a podiatrist within 48 hours although it will not always be possible to offer an appointment with the podiatrist of your choice.
+We will try to offer all patients access to a practitioners within 48 hours although it will not always be possible to offer an appointment with the podiatrist of your choice.

 We will try to answer the telephone promptly and ensure that there are sufficient staff members available to do this.